nicholas-leonard/dp/doc/neuralnetworktutorial.md

 for the [optim](https://github.com/torch/optim/blob/master/README.md) package's [ConfusionMatrix](https://github.com/torch/optim/blob/master/ConfusionMatrix.lua).
-While our Loss measures the Negative Log-Likelihood (NLL) of the Model on different DataSets, our Feedback measures classification accuracy (which is what we will use for early-stopping and comparing our model to the state of the art).
+While our Loss measures the Negative Log-Likelihood (NLL) of the Model on different DataSets, our [Feedback](https://github.com/nicholas-leonard/dp/blob/master/doc/feedback.md#feedback) measures classification accuracy (which is what we will use for early-stopping and comparing our model to the state of the art).

 ### Visitor ###
 Since the [Optimizer](propagator.md#dp.Optimizer) is used to train the Model on a DataSet, we need to specify some Visitors to update its [parameters](model.md#dp.Model.parameters).
-We want to update the Model by sequentially appling three visitors:
+We want to update the Model by sequentially applying the following visitors:
  1. [Momentum](../visitor/momentum.lua) : updates parameter gradients using a factored mixture of current and previous gradients.
  2. [Learn](../visitor/learn.lua) : updates the parameters using the gradients and a learning rate.
  3. [MaxNorm](../visitor/maxnorm.lua) : updates output or input neuron weights (in this case, output) so that they have a norm less or equal to a specified value.

-The only mandatory Visitor is the second one (Learn), which does the actual parameter updates (learning).
+The only mandatory Visitor is the second one (Learn), which does the actual parameter updates.
 The first is the well known momentum.
 The last is the lesser known hard constraint on the norm of output or input neuron weights (see [Hinton 2012](http://arxiv.org/pdf/1207.0580v1.pdf)), which acts as a regularizer.
 You could also